wpswings/points-and-rewards-for-woocommerce/readme.txt

 No. Coding skills are not required to use this WooCommerce reward points plugin.
 You can easily install, activate, and use this plugin.

-=Can I provide points to the customer for signup?= Yes, you can offer points on Signup by enabling the Signup points feature.
+=Can I provide points to the customer for signup?= Yes, you can offer points on Signup by enabling the Signup Points feature.
 To do this, go to your WordPress dashboard and navigate to WooCommerce > Points and Rewards > General.
 In the General tab, you’ll see the Signup section.
 Enable the checkbox that says “Enable Signup Points for Rewards” and enter the number of points you want to offer to customers on every unique sign-up.
 Save changes once you’re done and the customers will receive rewards for their signup.

 =How will customers get the benefit of the membership feature?= Admin can create the membership and set a specific number of points to join the membership.
 When a customer collects a set number of points, he/she can spend that amount of points to join the membership program.